AdobeDocs/journey-optimizer.en/help/using/content-management/generative-email.md

 >
 >Before starting using this capability, read out related [Guardrails and Limitations](generative-gs.md#guardrails-and-limitations).

-Once you have created and personalized your emails, use the AI Assistant in Campaign powered by generative AI to take your content to the next level.
+After crafting and customizing your emails, leverage the power of the AI Assistant in Journey Optimizer, fueled by generative AI, to elevate your content.

-The AI Assistant can help you optimize the impact of your campaigns by generating entire emails, targeted text content, and even images specifically tailored to resonate with your audience.
-This optimizes your email campaigns for better engagement.
+Use the AI Assistant to enhance the effectiveness of your campaigns by crafting complete emails, tailored text snippets, and customized images that speak directly to your audience, boosting engagement and interaction.

-With your email campaigns, you can use the AI assistant to generate full email, text or images.
-Explore the tabs below to learn how to use the AI Assistant in Campaign.
+Explore the tabs below to learn how to use the AI Assistant in Journey Optimizer.

 >[!BEGINTABS]